Home » Blogs » Jim Corbett National Park Named After a British (Man Eaters of Kumaon)

 • His intentions of protecting wildlife and local communities

-• Honor given by the Indian Government to acknowledge his merit over ancestry
+• Honor given by the Indian Government to acknowledge his merit over his ancestry

 • Efforts to put Indian Wildlife on the global map.